 Comfort & Fit

-At $110, the Wildhorse offers a promising value and one that was nearly worthy of an award.
+The Wildhorse offers a promising value and one that is nearly worthy of an award.
 However, the Wildhorse fell short in a few metrics and landed toward the bottom of the pack in overall performance.
-We would recommend the Saucony Peregrine ISO or Altra Superior 4.0 if you're after a high performing bargain option.
+In general, it's not as durable, so don't expect to get 500+ miles out of it.
+Those that would find the most value are ladies who prefer lightweight performance and don't need an aggressive outsole.
+A perfect ride for less technical trails littered with rocks and dirt.

 The Nike Wildhorse Zoom 5 offers a comfortable ride that is best for non-technical terrain and dirt roads.
 It performs well on zoomy track and hard-packed trails where you might encounter a few trail hazards.